Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

 The post-processing involves a set of techniques after the initial retrieval step.
 These techniques aim to refine, enhance, or adapt the retrievals based on the specific task objectives.
 This section will list some typical post-processing techniques.

-\textbf{Reranking} aims to reorder the retrieved knowledge based on task-specific objectives.
+\textbf{Reranking} aims to reorder the retrieved information based on task-specific objectives.
 The intuition is that the knowledge is retrieved based on task-agnostic metrics, such as Euclidean distance.
-Existing reranking methods~\citep{23acl-ear, 20acl-retrieve-edit-rerank, 22arxiv-ialm, 23arxiv-refreshllms} mostly design different architectures or strategies to reorder the retrieved knowledge.
+Existing reranking methods~\citep{23acl-ear, 20acl-retrieve-edit-rerank, 22arxiv-ialm, 23arxiv-refreshllms} mostly design different architectures or strategies to reorder the retrieved information.